maheee/QuikWik/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+(Hint: there are no unit tests)

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+(Hint: there are no end-to-end tests)